Ralph Macchio (editor)

 Ralph Macchio (/ˈmɑːkioʊ/ MAH-kee-oh; born December 28, 1950) is an American comic book editor and writer who has held many positions at Marvel Comics, including executive editor.
 Macchio is commonly associated with Daredevil, Thor, the Spider-Man line of comics, and the Ultimate Marvel line.

-Macchio is not related to the actor and namesake Ralph Macchio, but is nicknamed "Karate Kid" after that actor's famous role.
+Macchio shares a name with the actor Ralph Macchio, and is nicknamed "Karate Kid" after his famous role.
+He shares a birthday with comics legend Stan Lee.

 Early life

 As a young man, Macchio was a comics fan and "letterhack," and had many letters printed in Marvel comic books.
 His background, however, was in English literature, and he considered teaching as a career.
 In no hurry to get such a job, Macchio happened to meet Killraven writer Don McGregor at a comic book convention.

 Knowing Macchio from his many letters, McGregor asked Macchio if he wanted a tour of the Marvel offices.
 During the tour, Macchio was asked by writer Chris Claremont to interview editor-in-chief Roy Thomas for FOOM (Marvel's self-produced fanzine).
 During the course of doing the interview, Macchio met many more Marvel employees, and eventually was asked by writer/editor John Warner to join the staff and assist Warner with Marvel's black-and-white magazine line.
 Macchio, having "nothing else to do after graduate school," agreed.